luigifreda/slamplay/README.md

   `$ ./build.sh`
 - If you want to use the DL (Deep Learning) models then run the following command to download both NN weights/checkpoints and data:
   `$ ./install_dl_models.sh`
+- Optional: If you want to install and test tensorflow C++ API (e.g. for HFNet), then run:
+  `$ ./install_tensorflow_cc.sh`
+  See [tensorflow_cc](https://github.com/luigifreda/tensorflow_cc) for further details.
+Note that this step will take a long while.

 Once everything is built, you can enter in the `build` folder and test the different examples.
 In particular, you can enter in the `full_slam` folder: